Undergraduate Students

 Students who wish to see if this lab is for them and gain the needed background knowledge before applying to a funded position.

-Students without prior research experience are welcome to volunteer in the lab.
+Students without prior research experience are welcome to volunteer in the lab or take BIOC 098.
 Projects may be available within the general lab or under the supervision of a specific senior lab member.
 First-year students should consider the FYRE program (see Funded positions, this page).

 Students with multiple commitments who would normally consider course credit (i.e. 3-6 hrs/week) but do not wish to enroll in credit.
 Note this is for students who do not need the course credit (they have enough credits with their current enrollment), not that they do not have time for course credit.
 The time commitment, benefits and responsibilities are the same.